-- A network management platform, such as HP OpenView Network Node Manager
+- A network management platform

 - The NerveCenter Discovery behavior model

 - An administrator's manual entries

-Though NerveCenter supports SNMPv1, v2c, and v3, when NerveCenter obtains nodes from a platform, the platform does not provide SNMP version information.
+Note: Though NerveCenter supports SNMPv1, v2c, and v3, when NerveCenter obtains nodes from a platform, the platform does not provide SNMP version information.
 By default, NerveCenter deems the SNMP agents on these nodes to be SNMPv1.

 If you want NerveCenter to attempt SNMP version classification automatically for the nodes it receives from your platform, you must enable auto-classification.
 Then, NerveCenter can classify the correct SNMP version for each node with each resynchronization.
-Refer to Managing SNMP Settings on page 125 for more information about SNMP auto-classification.
+Refer to "Managing SNMP Settings" on page 95 for more information about SNMP auto-classification.